ZCHGorg/base4096/README.md

 **Install Dependencies:**
    - **Copy and Paste into terminal**
-     Open a terminal and run the following command to install Docker and its dependencies:
+     Open a terminal and run the following command to install Base4096 and its dependencies:
      ```bash
      pip install base4096
      ```